 Who doesn’t love a good fort-building session?
-Whether you used to take cushions off of Mom’s couch or throw blankets over questionably constructed pillars, it’s always fun to try and crawl around trying not to knock it all over, forts have long been a part of the childhood experience.
-And let’s be honest: there are plenty of adults out there who love to construct a good hideout when the chance comes around.
+Whether you used to take the cushions from your couch or throw blankets over questionably constructed pillars, it’s always fun to try and crawl around without causing your construction to cave in.
+Building forts is a timeless element of the childhood experience.
+And let’s be honest: there are plenty of giant kids (known as adults) who still love to construct a good hideout when the chance comes around.
 That’s why investing in a fort-building kit is a decision everyone can get behind.

-Besides, creative play is important for kids of all ages, so why not encourage it?
-Building a fort definitely fosters that creativity, but the act can also inspire critical thinking and problem-solving skills, not to mention teamwork and imaginative play.
+Creative play is time well spent for kids of all ages.
+Building a fort definitely fosters this creativity and can also inspire critical thinking and problem-solving skills, not to mention teamwork and imaginative play.
 Fort-building kits just take those concepts to the next level.
 With the stick-and-ball structure children unknowingly develop STEM skills (science, technology, engineering and mathematics), while other kits offer a sturdier base that will keep the fun going for hours.

 1. The Original TOTE-A-FORT